 What about the pen loop?

 I tested out the pen loop with a pencil and some pens.
-It was obvious that my chunky felt tip wouldn’t fit and the pencil was a bit loose.
+It was obvious that my chunky felt tip wouldn’t fit.
+It was a bit big for my pencil.
 My other pens fitted just fine; the metal one was a particularly fine fit.
 Maybe it’s time to commit to writing with something that won’t smudge!

 Is that a conversion page?

 I absolutely love the conversion pages.
-I don’t know how many times I’ve been cooking and realised that it’s an American cookbook and that I have no idea what the conversion is.
-Usually I guess or try to find another cookbook that has measures and temperatures from in metric, imperial and cups or get flour all over my phone.
-Ideally at this point I make a note in the cookbook but life isn’t idea so this rarely happens meaning that I repeat the guess approach over and over again…
+I don’t know how many times I’ve been cooking and realised that it’s an American cookbook.
+And I have no idea what the conversion is.
+Usually, I guess or try to find another cookbook that has measures and temperatures from in metric, imperial and cups or smear flour all over my phone.
+Ideally, at this point, I make a note in the cookbook but life isn’t ideal so this rarely happens meaning that I repeat the guessing approach over and over again…

 So I’ll be continuing to use this starting right now by recording the ‘top secret’ recipe for Ink Drops pasta.

 P.S.
-Sadly I have no metal counters so I was unable to test out hidden magnet which stops the notebook sliding away from you and makes looking for the right page while stirring the pan a workable option.
+Sadly I have no metal counters.
+Hence I was unable to test out the hidden magnet!
+This stops the notebook from sliding away from you and makes looking for the right page while stirring the pan a workable option.